liqd/adhocracy3/docs/source/CSS_Guidelines.rst

       -  Variables are mandatory for all colors and main font sizes.
          (FIXME: what are non-main font sizes?)

-   -  must mark up any objects, states, modifiers, variables, mixins and adjustments in the designs.
+   -  must mark up any objects, states, modifiers, variables, mixins, and adjustments in the designs.
 (The designer produces machine-readable HTML output.)
    -  may request new objects, states, … or the changing of existing